 For questions about assignments or how to navigate the course website, contact the course instructor using the communication link in Blackboard.
 For questions about your username or password, contact CPT Brent Zweifel at firstname.lastname@example.org.

 NetClassroom: Class schedules, grades, and unofficial transcripts are available through NetClassroom .
 To access NetClassroom, click on the ‘Student Login’ link, located in the upper right corner of our website.
 Click on the appropriate NetClassroom Login link and enter your username and password.
 Once accepted to Wentworth College, students are issued a username and password.
 The username and password for NetClassroom are different than that used for Blackboard.
 Students may change their password.
 If the username or password is lost or forgotten, contact the Registrar.

-Degree Programs: Wentworth College offers the Associate of Arts, Associate of Science – Business Management, Associate of Science – Paralegal Studies, and Associate of Science degrees.
+Degree Programs: Wentworth College offers the Associate of Arts, Associate of Science – Business Management, Associate of Science – Paralegal Studies, Associate of Science, and Homeland Security degrees.
 Students pursuing a degree through Wentworth College must declare a degree program at time of application and must notify the Registrar if changing their degree program.
 College staff is available, by appointment, for academic advisement.
 Students pursuing a degree are encouraged to request a degree audit prior to enrollment each semester.

 Graduation: Students must complete the Application for an Associate Degree form to obtain a degree from Wentworth College.
 The application deadline for December graduation is October 1st; the deadline for May graduation is March 1st.
 All students will be assessed a graduation fee regardless of whether or not they choose to participate in commencement activities.